Fire and rescue services

 If you're going to China on a visa with less than 90 days validity, you may be able to get a provisional driver's licence.
 This will be valid for the length of your visa.

-If you're hiring a car in China, check driving licence requirements with your car-hire company.
+If you're hiring a car in China, check driving licence requirements with your car hire company.

-Age and health restrictions apply, and vary depending on the class of driver's licence.
+Age and health restrictions apply and vary depending on the class of driver's licence.

-Travel by road is dangerous because of:
+Travel by road is dangerous because of the following:

 To ride a motorcycle, you must hold a valid Chinese motorcycle licence.